telvarost/CreativeEditorWands-StationAPI/README.md

 ## List of changes

-All changes only apply when player is OP or in single-player with wands toggled on via bedrock.
+All changes only apply when player is OP or in single-player toggle wands on/off via bedrock.

 * Selection Tool (wooden axe)
   * Mode 1: Select two points (`right-click`)